Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Step III.
 Click the cards for the second time to get a classic American (Rider-Waite) Tarot explanation of their meanings.

 Step IV.
 Finally – concentrate for a minute.
 Look at the cards, then look into your soul, look into the depths of your thoughts and mental connections.
 That’s where the real magic of the tarot reading hides.
-And that’s where you will find the best insights.
+And that’s where you will find the best insights

-QUEEN OF CUPS INTERPRETATION
+8 OF CUPS INTERPRETATION

 QUEEN OF WANDS INTERPRETATION